-BMR has two projects (100% owned) containing deposits of high-quality flake graphite in South Korea: Geumam and Taehwa.
-Both have previous mine operations with existing local infrastructure in place and have the potential for near-term production.
+In addition, both of our natural flake graphite exploration projects in South Korea, Geumam and Taehwa, have previous mine operations and existing local infrastructure in place creating the potential for near-term production.